grid-line

 TikTok has a very distinct user base compared to other social media apps.
 It claims that 1 in 4 app users cannot be found on any other platforms.

 It’s a unique audience, and also a large one.
-TikTok receives about 2.5 billion visits each month from over 1 billion unique users.
+TikTok's billions of visits each month come from over 1 billion unique users.

 TikTok User Age Stats